mpbrucker/homepage/_projects/research.md

 ![Provocation 1](/images/research/img1.jpg){: .Page__image}

-{% include ctw.html %}

-While consisting of a highly specific and limited sample (13 alumni from a gender-balanced engineering college), our research indicated that students navigate and build engineering identity in complex ways, and that *having more women in an engineering program is not by itself a way to ensure gender equity.* The constructs we found point to deeper, systemic and cultural issues in engineering and engineering education that need to be examined further if we are make engineering more gender-equitable.
+While consisting of a highly specific and limited sample (13 alumni from a gender-balanced engineering college), our research indicated that students navigate and build engineering identity in complex ways.
+The constructs we found point to deeper, systemic and cultural issues in engineering and engineering education that need to be examined further if we are make engineering more gender-equitable.
 The full text of our paper can be viewed [at the IEEE website](https://ieeexplore.ieee.org/document/8658912).